bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Yeah, yeah, exactly.
 And so if in the meantime, the fee market's gone crazy, as maybe we all hope it will in some sense, and fees are much, much higher than when you initially created the vault, you can get into a lot of trouble if the fee rate that you actually put onto these pre-formulated transactions isn't high enough.
 And so one technique that you can use is basically locking in some outputs that are just used for fee control.
-Like you could have a sort of a dummy output that maybe anybody can spend or you know goes to a...
+Like you could have a sort of a dummy output that maybe anybody can spend or, goes to a...

 Rijndael: 00:14:22